metropolisjenensis/Probabilistic-Machine-Learning_lecture-PROJECTS/README.md

 ## Rules
 - Respect the folder structure.
-- Do not modify other students' folders.
+- Do not modify other project's folders.
 - Follow the coding guidelines described in `CONTRIBUTING.md`.

 ## License